Eternal Blue (album): Singles

 Spiritbox found critical and commercial success with "Holy Roller", which was released on July 3, 2020.
 The band worked with Revolver to premiere the single and an accompanying music video.
 The song debuted at number 25 on the US Billboard Hot Hard Rock Songs chart and rose to number 12 six months later.
-The song's original version spent seven weeks as number one on Sirius XM Liquid Metal's radio chart show Devil's Dozen, and the station's listeners deemed it the best song of 2020.
+The song's original version spent seven weeks as number one on SiriusXM Liquid Metal's radio chart show Devil's Dozen, and the station's listeners deemed it the best song of 2020.
 In October, Spiritbox released a remix of "Holy Roller" that features Ryo Kinoshita of Crystal Lake.
 The remix spent five weeks at number two on Sirius XM Liquid Metal's Devil's Dozen.
 "Holy Roller" was later covered by a nine-year-old girl named Harper on the 17th season of America's Got Talent; the show's judges gave Harper a resounding positive reception and she performed the song live with the band in London.

 On December 4, 2020, Spiritbox debuted the ballad "Constance", which earned Spiritbox further acclaim from critics and the metal community for showing the band's stylistic versatility.
 Loudwire cited the emotional resonance of "Constance" as an example of what made Spiritbox a "buzz-worthy" new band.
 The third single from Eternal Blue, "Circle With Me", was released on April 30, 2021, with its music video, directed by Orie McGinness.
 In mid-May, the single topped the US Billboard Hard Rock Digital Song Sales chart, reached number five on the US Hot Hard Rock Songs, number 12 on the US Rock Digital Song Sales, number 50 on the US Hot Rock & Alternative Songs, and number 71 on the US Digital Song Sales chart.

-"Circle With Me" was followed by "Secret Garden" on May 25; the track peaked at number 34 on the US Billboard Mainstream Rock chart in mid-August.
+"Circle with Me" was followed by "Secret Garden" on May 25; the track peaked at number 34 on the US Billboard Mainstream Rock chart in mid-August.
 During the first week of August, "Constance" garnered enough public attention to stay at number one on the US Billboard Hard Rock Digital Song Sales chart and reach number 19 on the US Billboard Hot Hard Rock Songs.
 The album's final single, "Hurt You", was shared on August 20; Hryciuk again directed the music video.
 "Hurt You" charted at number 20 on the US Billboard Hot Hard Rock Songs in the week of September 4, 2021.